Electrical Safety and Energized Work Controls

 Electrical hazards are energy-control hazards

-Electrical safety covers shock, electrocution, arc flash, arc blast, burns, fire, equipment damage, unexpected startup, and secondary injuries such as falls caused by a shock reaction.
-The same safety logic used for hazardous energy applies here: identify sources, remove or isolate energy when feasible, verify, and control remaining exposure with qualified planning.
+Electrical safety covers shock, electrocution, arc flash, arc blast, burns, fire, equipment damage, unexpected startup, and secondary injuries such as a fall triggered by a shock reaction.
+The same logic used for hazardous energy applies: identify sources, de-energize and isolate when feasible, verify absence of voltage, then control any remaining exposure.
+The physiological danger is current, not just voltage.
+Roughly 1 mA is the threshold of perception, 10-16 mA is the "let-go" range where muscles lock, and about 50 mA to 100 mA across the chest can induce ventricular fibrillation.

 Electrical scenario clueSafety program response